Earn 1 hour of continuing education by joining the OT Potential Club after listening to this OT Potential Podcast course.

 - What are concrete ways that you think OTs in traditional settings can “move beyond individualism” in their practice?

 Target Audience/Educational Level

-Our target audience is occupational therapy practitioners who are looking to learn about nature-based occupational therapy.
+Our target audience is occupational therapy practitioners who are looking to learn about moving beyond individualism and occupational therapy.
 The educational level is introductory.